Claudia413/supreme-octo-fun/README.md

 ## Connecting to Prismic

-Set up your Prismic access token in the env file as the VUE_APP_PRISMIC_API_KEY=YOURSECRETAPIKEYHERE
+Set up your Prismic access token in the env file as the VITE_VUE_APP_PRISMIC_API_KEY=YOURSECRETAPIKEYHERE

 ## Project Setup